Building a data processing pipeline using a directory table¶

 Step 3: Create a user-defined function to parse PDFs¶

-Create a user-defined function (UDF) that extracts data from PDF files.
-The task that we create in step 5 will call this UDF to process newly-added files on the stage.
+Create a UDF that extracts data from PDF files.
+The task that you create in a later step will call this UDF to process newly-added files on the stage.

-The following example statement creates a UDF named PDF_PARSE
+The following example statement creates a Python UDF named PDF_PARSE

 that processes PDF files containing product review data.